jumpstarter-io/wp-jumpstarter/README.md

 This plugin has some expectations that must be fulfilled:

 * SQLite must be used as a database with [the sqlite-integration plugin](https://wordpress.org/plugins/sqlite-integration/).
-* The `js-init.php` script must be run succesfully (return exit code 0) before the HTTP port is opened and the Wordpress site can accept requests.
+* The `js-init.php` script must be run successfully (return exit code 0) before the HTTP port is opened and the Wordpress site can accept requests.
 * TLS must be used (HTTPS).
 * Plugin uploads and code changes must be disabled with `DISALLOW_FILE_MODS` in `wp-config.php`.
 * `DB_DIR` must be set to `"/app/state/wp-db"` in `wp-config.php`.